 6. Make Sure Water Is the First Ingredient in Your Hair Products

 You might think that cold wet weather would equal your hair getting a lot of moisture, yet actually, that isn't really the case.
 As the temperatures begin to drop, oftentimes that results in low humidity.
 Then, if you add to that cold harsh winds and then the central heat going up in your house in order to keep your body warm, again, it's very easy for your hair to become zapped from the moisture that it requires in order to remain healthy and avoid breakage.

-That's why, if you do happen to be a bit of a product junkie, it's a good idea to look for items that list water as its first (or at the very least, second) ingredient on its label.
+That's why, if you do happen to be a bit of a product junkie, it's a good idea to look for items that list water as its first (or at the very least, second) ingredient on their label.
 That way, you can be certain it's something that is full of moisture that can help to keep your hair protected.

 7. Keep Your Ends Off of Your Clothes

 Personally, my favorite time of the year is the fall.
 I like the beauty of the season.
-I also like how it provides us with the opportunity to layers our clothing like nobody's business!
-Still, with all of the flannel, tweed, velvet, wool and corduroy that a lot of us are rocking, when we wear our hair in a style where our ends are constantly rubbing against the fabric—whew, that can not only zap moisture out of our hair but it can lead to constantly snagging (and fairy knots and breakage) too.
+I also like how it provides us with the opportunity to layer our clothing like nobody's business!
+Still, with all of the flannel, tweed, velvet, wool, and corduroy that a lot of us are rocking, when we wear our hair in a style where our ends are constantly rubbing against the fabric—whew, that can not only zap the moisture out of our hair but it can lead to constantly snagging (and fairy knots and breakage) too.
 So, as much as you can, try and style your hair in a way where it's not rubbing against all of your fly fashion.
 Also, on wash day, make sure to seal your ends.
 The more extra conditioner your ends receive (because they are the oldest part of your hair 'n all), the better.